zudochkin/awesome-newsletters/README.md

 #### Svelte

 - [Svelte News Weekly](https://svelte.news/weekly).
 A curated newsletter for Svelte enthusiasts with a weekly dose of handpicked news.

+#### Angular

+- [Angular Weekly](https://www.getrevue.co/profile/angular-newsletter).
+Angular Weekly is a summary of #angular related topics and news from the last week.

 ### Data Visualization